Jimjule/news-summary-challenge/process.md

   I can see whizzy animations in the app
   To make my news reading more fun

+# MVP

+Based on the user stories, I have the following requirements:

+  Minimum

+  - There is a single page
+  - The page displays a headline
+  - The headline is fed from an API
+  - A headline contains a clickable link

+  Functionality

+  - The page displays multiple headlines
+  - Each article has a summary
+  - Each article has a picture
+  - It works well on phones (responsive design)

+  I have nothing but time

+  - Animations to make it fun

 # Process

 Setup node http-server